 You are going to be working with many different people and that takes exceptional skills.
 Here are the skills and qualities that you must nurture for a beauty therapy career.

 In the UK a starting salary could be about £17,000 per annum.
-However, there is plenty of scope for you to advance in your career and increase your pay.
+However, there is plenty of scopes for you to advance in your career and increase your pay.
 The National Careers Service in the UK reports that the average wage for a beauty therapist with some experience is around £20,000 per annum.
-Now on the another hand, if you are self-employed, you have the option to set up your rates and services and could possibly make around £240 per day.
+Now on the other hand, if you are self-employed, you have the option to set up your rates and services and could make around £240 per day.